20klompr/xPro-V5/Hookup-Guide.md

 Spark Concepts xPro-V5 includes a 0-10v Analog Signal Voltage output that can be used to control spindles/other toolheads that need a 0-10v signal to run.

-NB Note this is a low level logic Signal voltage, it should not be used to drive anything directly.
+Note: This is a low level logic Signal voltage, it should not be used to drive anything directly.
 This signal should be connected to an external drive system, for example a VFD or a DC Spindle Controller.

 To use the signal, connect between the GND and 0-10v pins on the toolhead plug as shown.